wegaro/Ohmyfood/README.md

 ## About Ohmyfood

-Ohmyfood is an online food ordering company that allows user to compose their own menu and reduce wiaitng time in restaurants because they make their choice in advance.
+Ohmyfood is an online food ordering company that allows user to compose their own menu and reduce waiting time in restaurants because they make their choice in advance.

 ## Compatibility